coverclock/com-diag-codex/README.md

 ## What Works

-I first developed Codex under OpenSSL 1.0.2 (the "native" version under Ubuntu "xenial").
-I later ported it to OpenSSL 1.1.1 (the development version at the time I did this work), OpenSSL 1.0.1 (the "native" version under Raspbian "jessie" on the Raspberry Pi 2 and 3), and BoringSSL 1.1.0 (Google's fork of OpenSSL 1.1.0).
+I first developed Codex under OpenSSL 1.0.2 (the default version under Ubuntu "xenial").
+I later ported it to OpenSSL 1.1.1 (the development version at the time I did this work), OpenSSL 1.0.1 (the default version under Raspbian "jessie" on the Raspberry Pi 2 and 3), OpenSSL 1.1.0 (the default verison under Raspbian "stretch"), and BoringSSL 1.1.0 (Google's fork of OpenSSL 1.1.0).

 The Codex handshake (renegotiation) feature in Codex only works under OpenSSL